o3de/o3de.org/content/docs/user-guide/editor/console.md

 **To configure console variables in the console**
 + Do one of the following:
-  + In the **Console Variables** window, search for the variable name, double\-click the value, and then enter the value that you want.
+  + In the **Console Variables** window, search for the variable name, double-click the value, and then enter the value that you want.
   + In the **Console** command line, enter the console variable and its value, and then press **Enter**.
 For example, enter the r\_DisplayInfo=1 command to display debugging information in the viewport.

 ### Configuring Console Variables in Configuration Files